taiga-family/taiga-ui-mcp/README.md

 2. `get_component_example { "names": ["...", "..."] }`

-    - Returns fenced code blocks found under a "### Example" subsection of the specified section (if any).
-Applies fuzzy name resolution (variants: exact, segment, suffix, substring with Tui* variants).
+    - Returns the full markdown content of each resolved section (entire component documentation).
+Applies fuzzy name resolution (variants: exact, segment, suffix, substring with Tui\* variants).
     - Input: `{ names: string[] }` (each >= 2 chars).
     - Output: per name object with `id` (present only if resolved), `package`, `type`, `suggestions` (only when unresolved), and `content` (array of code strings when example blocks exist; omitted otherwise).
 Top-level also includes `matched` (count of resolved names).